Anthony J. Costa

 Dr. Anthony J. Costa is associate professor of clarinet at Penn State and clarinetist with the Pennsylvania Quintet, the Prestige Clarinet Quartet, and the Chihara Trio.

-Dedicated to his role as artist-teacher, Costa comes to Penn State having taught clarinet and music courses at Otterbein College, Ashland University and the College of Mount St. Joseph in Ohio.
-For two years he was a collaborative artist with Chamber Music America’s “Rural Residency Program” working with communities in Mississippi County, Arkansas as a performer and music educator.
+Dedicated to his role as artist-teacher, Costa taught clarinet and music courses at Otterbein College, Ashland University, and the College of Mount St. Joseph in Ohio before joining the faculty at Penn State.
+For two years he was a collaborative artist with Chamber Music America’s “Rural Residency Program” and worked with communities in Mississippi County, Arkansas, as a performer and music educator.

-Dr. Costa attended the University of Cincinnati College-Conservatory of Music and received a bachelor of music degree in music education and clarinet performance.
-He received his master of music degree in clarinet performance from Temple University in Philadelphia, PA and his doctorate of musical arts degree from The Ohio State University.
-His teachers have included Carmine Campione, Anthony Gigliotti, Ronald Auffman and James Pyne.
+Costa attended the University of Cincinnati College-Conservatory of Music and received a bachelor of music degree in music education and clarinet performance.
+He received his master of music degree in clarinet performance from Temple University in Philadelphia and his doctorate of musical arts degree from The Ohio State University.
+His teachers have included Carmine Campione, Anthony Gigliotti, Ronald Auffman, and James Pyne.

 Dr. Costa is an artist-clinician for the Buffet-Crampon Corporation, and plays Buffet Tradition clarinets and a Prestige 1193 bass clarinet.
 He lives in State College, PA, with his wife, oboist Robyn Dixon Costa, and daughter Zoey.